ashn-dot-dev/site/src/blog/2020-03-29-creating-cdoc-part-4.md

-Creating a C Documentation Generator - Part 4
+Creating A C Documentation Generator - Part 4
 =============================================

 Welcome to part 4 of a series in which we design and implement `cdoc` - a